Also known as:

 Colour Adult:

 M.b. bruijnii: Male-mostly green in colour; buff/red to brown/orange crown; deep blue nape and hindneck; line extending from nape to area behind eye and from hindneck as collar around to lower throat; blue on sides of breast, reaching to meet collar on neck; buff/orange throat and cheeks to ear coverts; pale red centre of underparts; blue central tail feathers; lateral tail feathers blue/black.
-Bill horn in colour with grey at base.
+Beak horn with grey at base.
 Cere and eye ring pink.
 Eye brown.
 Female-in general green, red markings absent; dark blue crown; pale off-white forehead and cheeks; blue on sides of breast, nape and hindneck absent.
 Cere and eye ring grey.

 M.b. pileata: Male-brown/red on crown deeper and reaching farther down nape; narrow, blue nuchal collar.
 Female-undescribed.